SaiBalaji-PSS/ToDo-app-Swift-and-Node-JS/README.md

 # ToDo-app-Swift-and-Node-JS
-A simple ToDo which connects iPhone app with Node JS server.
+A simple ToDo app which connects iPhone app with Node JS server.